wp-plugins/huzzaz-video-gallery/readme.txt

 Huzzaz Video Gallery Plugin Features:

-* *new feature* Popout Video Gallery! - Add a link on your page that creates a video gallery in a new window
+* Popout Video Gallery! - Add a link on your page that creates a video gallery in a new window
-* *new feature* Create links to individual videos within the gallery
+* Create links to individual videos within the gallery
-* *new feature* Autoplay the video gallery
+* Autoplay the video gallery
-* *new feature* Added support for https:// websites
+* Support for https:// websites
-* *new feature* Custom colors are now available in version 2.0
+* Custom colors for video gallery
 * Automatically plays the next video in the playlist after the current video is playing
 * Highlights current video in the playlist that’s playing and shows title in the title bar
 * Easily adjust the number of videos shown in the gallery and paginates all the videos in the playlist